Deuchnord/twason/README.md

 ## What the hell is that name!?

-Twason is a portmanteau based on two words: _Twitch_ (the platform the bot is designed for) and _Jason_ (as the JSON file that you use to wonfigure it).
+Twason is a portmanteau based on two words: _Twitch_ (the platform the bot is designed for) and _Jason_ (as the JSON file that you use to configure it).

 ## What features does it provide?